Strategic Classification Made Practical: Experiments

 \subsection{Core setting}

 Our first experiment begins with a reproduction of the experimental setting of \citet{hardt2016strategic}.
 They use the \spam\ dataset and consider linear-separable cost functions $\clin{\linvec}(x,x')=\max\{0,\linvec^\top (x'-x)\}$ with a specific hand-coded $\linvec \in \R^d$.
 Their algorithm only supports separable costs, and for linear-separable costs, returns a linear classifier.
-Linear costs, however, are unstable under evaluation since points can move at zero cost whenever $\linvec^\top (x'-x)\le 0$.
-Hence, they train with $\clin{\linvec}$, but evaluate on a mixture cost:
+Linear costs, however, are unstable under evaluation since points can move at zero cost whenever $\linvec^\top (x'-x)\le 0$.\footnote{Linear costs are unstable at test time in the following way (see \citet{hardt2016strategic}, Fig. 2 caption): if $f$ is not precisely parallel to the cost vector $v$ (i.e., $f(x)=v^\top x+b$ for some $b$, where $c(x,x’)=\max\{0,v^\top (x’-x)\}$), then since any movement parallel to $v$ is free, any $x$ can move at zero cost to some $x’$ for which $f(x’)>0$ (and so all modified points are classified positively).} Hence, they train with $\clin{\linvec}$, but evaluate on a mixture cost:

 where $\cquad{}=\|x'-x\|_2^2$ and $\mix \in (0,1]$ (they use $\mix \in \{0.1,0.3\}$).
 Our approach supports general convex costs and so is able to learn using the `right' cost function (i.e., that is used in evaluation) for any $\mix$.